moalang/moa/README.md

 Function
 ```
-pi float
+pi : float
 pi = 3.14

-id a a :: a
+id a : a a
 id x = x

-add int int int
+add : int int int
 add x y = x + y

-sum [a] a :: a.num
+sum a.num : [a] a
 sum xs = xs.reduce((+) 0)

 echo =